 Close relative of the octopus, a Caribbean reef squid hovers above the reef.
 A maelstrom of metallic reds, browns, and yellows swirl the length of her body in excitement.
 She is attempting to communicate via a kaleidoscope of chromatophores Organs that are present in the skin of many cephalopods that contain pigment sacs that become more visible as small radial muscles pull the sac open making the pigment expand under the skin. in her skin, but the message is indiscernible to me.

 I attempt to interact by mimicking her play of tentacles with my fingers, all the while she holds steadfast.
 In a moment that breaks the protocol of predator and prey, the squid reaches out and grasps my hand ever so gently with the tips of her tentacles.
 The suction in each minute sucker attempting to distinguish what I am.
 Her body slowly inches closer and begins to tremble.
-Seconds slow to minutes in my mind as I hover spellbound in this unusual encounter.
+Seconds seem like minutes in my mind as I hover spellbound in this unusual encounter.

 In a glimpse, she disappears into the dark of night leaving in my palm a curio of earthly delight.
 My mind quickly recognizing this opaque, cylindrical-shaped object as squid eggs.
 I gaze in wonder at this miracle of life affixed to my hand.
 Somehow appointed to me by an imperceptible connection between two unlikely species.
 The onus left to me to safely secure it to the reef away from any potential predator.